Admission to Bentley University

 Information sessions provide an overview of Bentley.
 Topics include academics, hands-on learning, student life and the admission process.
 The agenda also includes a guided tour of campus led by a current student.

 Attending an open house allows for meeting many members of the campus community during a special daylong program of tours, individual exploration, presentations and discussion forums.
 The agenda includes talks with professors about various academic majors, chats with students about how to join a club or organization, consultation with staff members about internship possibilities and career options, and much more.
-Open houses are held in the fall for rising senior prospective students.
+Each year, we hold an Open house in the fall for high school seniors and their families.

 For program and scheduling details on information sessions, interviews and similar opportunities, see bentley.edu/undergraduate/visiting.